IHE/ITI.Topologies/topologies.md

 ### Document Sharing Network

-A **Document Sharing Network** is defined as a collection of one or more Document Sharing Communities and/or Document Sharing Networks that agree to a common, higher level governance structure, participate in document sharing with one another, and share network central resources among one another.
+A **Document Sharing Network** is defined as a collection of one or more Document Sharing Communities and/or Document Sharing Networks that agree to a common, higher level governance structure, participate in document sharing with one another, and share network central resources, such as a central network directory, among one another.

 Document Sharing Networks might provide their participant communities with a variety of services.
 The most common are centralized directories, certificate authorities, and centralized network gateways.